Alfresco/docs-alfresco/process-services/latest/install/manual.md

 A valid license file is required to run Process Services.

-Customers can download and request licenses from [Hyland Community](https://community.hyland.com/customer-portal/licensing/){:target="_blank"}.
+Customers can download and request licenses from the Customer Portal in [Hyland Community](https://community.hyland.com/customer-portal/licensing/alfresco/request/){:target="_blank"}.

 Logging into Process Services as an administrator will display a notification if a license is not currently valid.
 Notifications are displayed when: